helidon-io/helidon/docs/modules/webserver/webserver.md

 scenarios.
 It requires a few extra CPU cycles for compressing and uncompressing, but these can be offset if data is transferred over low-bandwidth network links.

-A client advertises the compression encodings it supports at request time, and the WebServer responds by selecting an encoding it supports and setting it in a header, effectively *negotiating* the content encoding of the response.
-If none of the advertised encodings is supported by the WebServer, the response is returned uncompressed.
+When automatic response encoding is enabled, a client advertises the compression encodings it supports at request time, and the WebServer responds by selecting an encoding it supports and setting it in a header, effectively *negotiating* the content encoding of the response.
+Equal-quality concrete encodings follow the client `Accept-Encoding` header order, while wildcard matches use the configured provider order.
+When `identity` is omitted and is not excluded by `*;q=0`, its implicit quality is `1.0`, and it is selected ahead of an equal-quality encoding matched only by the wildcard.
+For non-empty buffered responses and streaming responses that reach automatic response encoding, WebServer merges `Vary: Accept-Encoding` even when the request omits `Accept-Encoding` or negotiation selects `identity`.
+If none of the advertised encodings is supported by the WebServer, the response is returned uncompressed unless the client rejects `identity`, in which case WebServer responds with `406 Not Acceptable` and includes `Vary: Accept-Encoding`.
+When automatic response encoding is disabled, this negotiation is skipped and the response-encoding layer leaves the representation unchanged.

 Handlers can encode the response and set the appropriate header to preempt encoding by the WebServer.
 For instance, if a Handler sets the